-Mormons are often stereotyped as incredibly polite, nice and well-dressed people; very devout and sincere when they present their faith.
-In this booklet we will be discussing the beliefs and history of Mormonism, what they believe and why, and how to reach them with the real love of Christ.
+Mormons are often stereotyped as polite, well-dressed sincere people who devoutly present their faith in public.
+In this booklet we will be discussing the beliefs and history of Mormonism.
+What Mormons believe and how to reach them with the real love of Christ.

-The primary church in Mormonism is 'The Church of Jesus Christ of Latter Day Saints', often shortened to 'The LDS Church'.
-Mormonism was founded in 1830 by Joseph Smith and has undergone much horrendous persecution and ridicule for their belief, and like Jehovah's Witnesses they use much of the same language and narratives as authentic Christianity but with radically different emphasis’ and conclusions.
+The primary denomination in Mormonism is 'The Church of Jesus Christ of Latter Day Saints', often shortened to 'The LDS Church'.
+Mormonism was founded in 1830 by Joseph Smith and has undergone much persecution and ridicule for their beliefs.
+Much like Jehovah's Witnesses they use much of the same language and narratives as authentic Christianity but with radically different emphasis’ and conclusions.

 Is Mormonism a cult?